kookiatsuetrong/cool/README.md

 even doing a common task such as reading database.
 Cool! will have only 20-30 basic methods such as File.read() or Database.execute().

-Cool! is similar to CoffeeScript, Dart, and TypeScript in term of "transpile" to JavaScript.
+Cool! is similar to CoffeeScript, Dart, and TypeScript in term of they're "transpile" their code to JavaScript.
 It can run both browser-side and server-side.
 And of course it is a superset of JavaScript, so everything in JavaScript is valid in Cool!.
 And of course it can load and run Node.js module directly.

 # The first program
 A Cool! program starts from the constructor of any main class.
 So let's start